redwoodjs/redwood/CONTRIBUTING.md

 Next time you want to contribute, just run `yarn rwt link` again!

-> Having issues with `rwt link`?
-There's an [rwt link FAQ](https://github.com/redwoodjs/redwood/issues/2215), if not please try one of the legacy contributing flows below.

 *Flags for rwt link command*
 | Flag | Description                              |